From Slavery to the Smashing of Apartheid

 Yet despite the setback in Natal, the election overall signifies a great victory not just for the South African workers but for the workers and farmers of the African continent and indeed of the whole world.
 Forever etched into the consciousness is the unforgettable scenes of the massive, joyous queues of Africans waiting to vote.
 The story of an 84-year-old woman waiting patiently in the queue for hours, voting with enthusiasm, only then to collapse seems to sum up the hopes, the tragedy and the yearning for liberation from the monstrous apartheid regime.
 In another case, a 100-year-old woman walked by herself to vote against the system that had kept her in degradation throughout her life.

 After so many setbacks and defeats, here is a victory which has set alight the workers of the world.
 True, it is not a complete victory because the ANC will share power with the NP and others.
 Nevertheless, it is a victory and is perceived as such by the mass of the working class.
+Moreover, taken alongside the revolutionary upheavals in Mexico, the strike waves in Europe, the possibility of victory of Lula, the candidate of the Workers’ Party in the Brazilian elections later this year, it opens up a new chapter for the working class and the labour movement on a world scale.

 And yet no sooner is the victory achieved when a rewriting of history, albeit by slight of hand, is underway.
 This victory is variously ascribed to the pressure of “the international community” (read “capitalists”) or to sanctions, and the sports and fruit boycotts organised in the past.
 While in no way diminishing the importance of solidarity action, especially from workers throughout the world, it is an incontestable fact that it was the marvellous and powerful South African working class, moving in their millions and using the traditional weapons of boycotts and strikes, which toppled this hated regime.